Deloitte

 2

-The TRG comprises financial statement preparers, auditors, and users; FASB members also attend the group’s meetings.
-In addition, representatives from the SEC, PCAOB, Federal Reserve, Office of the Comptroller of the Currency (OCC), FDIC, National Credit Union Administration, and Federal Housing Finance Agency are invited to observe the meetings.
+The TRG comprised financial statement preparers, auditors, and users; FASB members also attended the group’s meetings.
+In addition, representatives from the SEC, PCAOB, Federal Reserve, Office of the Comptroller of the Currency (OCC), FDIC, National Credit Union Administration, and Federal Housing Finance Agency were invited to observe the meetings.